MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/advanced-collaboration-analytics.md

 You can change the time frame by choosing **30 days** or **60 days** from the **Date range** drop-down list and selecting **Run report**.

-### Users with the most external user and guest collaboration
+## Users with the most external user and guest collaboration

-The **Users with the most external user and guest collaboration** widget view shows you which of the users internal to your organization have the most collaboration with guests and external users for the last 7 or 30 days.
+The **Users with the most external user and guest collaboration** card view shows you which of the users internal to your organization have the most collaboration with guests and external users for the last 7 or 30 days.

 :::image type="content" source="media/users-with-most-external-users-and-guest-collaboration.png" alt-text="Screenshot that shows the Users with the most external user and guest collaboration." lightbox="media/users-with-most-external-users-and-guest-collaboration.png":::

 > [!NOTE]
-> The data is concealed by default in this widget.
+> The data is concealed by default in this card.
 To reveal the data, see [Remove data obfuscation](#remove-data-obfuscation).

 You can select **View details** to see the users’ names and the "sent message count" for each user.
 An average message count is also displayed.
 By default, we show you these details for the **last 7 days** time frame.